connected-digital-energy-meter/cdem_docs/docs/02_content/README.md

 Tools you need for assembly:

-* Hotair solderingstation
+* Hotair solderingstation or solderingstation with a fine solderingpoint
-* Solderingpaste
+* Solderingpaste or fine soldering tin
 * Tweezers
 * Magnifying glass (optional)